curlpipe/ox/README.md

 ### Configuration

-Ox features a configuration system that allows modification and personalization of the editor.
+Ox features a configuration system that allows the editor to be modified and personalised.

 By default, Ox will look for a file here: `$XDG_CONFIG_HOME/.oxrc` or `~/.oxrc`.

+On Windows, Ox will try to look here `C:/Users/user/ox/.oxrc` (where `user` is the user name of your account)

 Ox's configuration language is [Lua](https://lua.org).

-There is a default config in the `config` folder in the repository for you to refer to.
+For reference, there is a default config in the `config` folder in the repository.
 You can either download it and place it in the default config directory or create your own using the example ones as a reference.

-If you don't have a config file, or don't want to mess around with it, don't worry, Ox has default settings it will use.
+If you don't have a config file or don't want to mess around with it, don't worry, Ox has default settings it will use.

 ## Documentation

-If you've been through the quick start guide above, but are looking for more detail, you can find in-depth documentation in the [wiki page](https://github.com/curlpipe/ox/wiki/)
+If you've been through the quick start guide above, but are looking for more detail, you can find in-depth documentation on the [wiki page](https://github.com/curlpipe/ox/wiki/)

 This will take you step-by-step in great detail through 5 different stages:

 1. **Installation** - advice and how-tos on installation
 2. **Starting** - using the command line interface
 3. **Using** - editing a document and controlling the editor
-4. **Configuring** - writing plug-ins, changing layout, adding to and changing the syntax highlighting
+4. **Configuring** - writing plug-ins, changing the layout, adding to and changing the syntax highlighting
+5. **Plugins** - installing or uninstalling community plug-ins and writing or distributing your own plug-ins
-5. **Next Steps** - planned features and contributing
+6. **Roadmap** - planned features

-Hopefully it contains everything you need to take you from beginner to a power user.
+Hopefully, it contains everything you need to take you from a beginner to a power user.

 ## License